tomtzook/frc-learn-docs/guides/implementing-swerve.md

 #### Drive Feed Forward

 _Feed Forward_ is quite useful for velocity control loops, mostly because unlike proportional control (P in PID), feed-forward provide a constant output needed to maintain velocity.
 So we will add it to our control of the drive motor.
+W

 First, declare a `SimpleMotorFeedforward` member in the class and initialize it in the constructor.
 It expects 3 values for its constructor
 - `ks`: static feed-forward output, always provides a constant output.
 Measured in `volts` (voltage).
 - `kv`: velocity feed-forward output, provides output based on the wanted velocity.
 Measured in `volts per meters per second`.
 - `ka`: acceleration feed-forward output, provides output based on the wanted acceleration.
 Measured in `volts per meters per seconds squared`.

+`ks` should be zero.
+We only to provide feed-forward based on the wanted velocity of the drive wheel.

 `kv` can be calculated from `nominalMotorInputVolts / maxDriveSpeedMps`.
 That is, the optimal voltage for the motor (12 V for our motors) divided by the max speed that motor can acheive.
 The speed can be calculated from the motor specs
 ```